 - Include quite a few characters and lots of action in fiction.

 When I begin teaching this skill, I start by using this lesson from One Extra Degree.
 I think the analogy helps students think about the fact that not everything is of equal value.
 The kids really enjoyed this lesson last year, and I think it’s definitely a repeater.
+We even made suitcases out of file folders to keep our notes.

 After we’ve determined our packing list, I give my kids this handout to place in their interactive notebooks.
 As we practice with articles, I try to have them keep a few as examples of how they can mark the passages and use the margins for notetaking.

 While we’re on the topic of our packing list, this book might be useful for modeling.
+When we think about gardening, there are things that are essential to know.

 Here’s a video clip of the book that can be used for modeling.
 I love using this as the students can read along and yet, the teacher can stop and discuss what would be most important and record those points on a determining importance organizer.